TrautsNottus/trautsnottus.github.io/_docs/index.md

 ---
-title: SIMS Help
+title: Home
 ---

-# Getting Started
+# Getting started

 Get the most out of SIMS in your school with guides, tips, examples, and other resources.
 {:.lead}